China's drought-hit areas get rain, bringing flood risks

-BEIJING (AP) — Tens of thousands of people were evacuated to safer areas by Monday as heavy rains brought flood risks to a region of southwest China that for most of the summer was devastated by a heatwave and drought.
+BEIJING (AP) — More than 100,000 people had moved to safer areas by Monday as heavy rains brought flood risks to a region of southwest China that was devastated by a heatwave and drought for most of the summer.

-Heavy rain was forecast for parts of Sichuan and Chongqing provinces through at least Tuesday.
-Chongqing, a megacity built in a hilly area and that also oversees the surrounding mountains and countryside, issued a flash flood warning for both days.

-Authorities have moved 61,000 people in Sichuan to safer places since Sunday evening as heavy rain fell overnight, state broadcaster CCTV said Monday.
-One village under the jurisdiction of Guangyuan city recorded 18.8 centimeters (7.4 inches) of rain.
-The city was one of the two in Sichuan most affected by the drought.
+But China’s meteorological agency maintained a national orange alert for drought, the second highest level, as the heat persisted in many parts of the country’s south, the official Xinhua News Agency said.
+It recommended strict water conservation and using emergency water sources to supply people and livestock.

 Temperatures topped 40 degrees Celsius (104 Fahrenheit) in what meteorologists called the strongest heat wave in China since record-keeping began in 1961.